ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 In the game, players always work hard for various important resources, but which elements are the key to the victory of the game？

 Since our prediction are mainly focus on win or lose and there won't be the case two team are draw, we will use **Binary Classification** with response variable **Result(win or lose)**.
-The **Acuracy** will be the moset suitable metrics in predicting the result since the data set are balanced: there's equal amount win and lose, and we will treat both FP(False positive) and
+The **Acuracy** will be the moset suitable metrics in predicting the result since the data set are balanced: there's equal amount win and lose, and we will treat both FP(False Positive) and FN(False Negative) equally important.
+Thus it is more suitable than F-1 score, precision and recall.